What Is Spasmodic Dysphonia (SD) and what is Muscle Tension Dysphonia (MTD) & How can you deal with those nasty voice disorders?

-Spasmodic Dysphonia is a voice disorder caused by a neurological condition, affecting your speech.
-This disorder can affect all ages and can develop at any time.
+Spasmodic Dysphonia is a voice disorder often caused by some neurological conditions, which could greatly affect your speech.
+This disorder is not immune to any age and can affect anyone and, unfortunately, can surface with anyone at any given time.

-With this voice-related problem, movement of the vocal cords if forced and strained resulting in a jerky, hoarse, tight or groaning voice.
-If you are affected with Spasmodic Dysphonia, the muscles inside your vocal cords may receive some abnormal nerve signals that cause to vibrate your vocal cords uncontrollably at a time.
+With this voice-related problem, movement of the vocal cords is forced and strained resulting in a jerky, hoarse, tight or groaning voice.
+If you are affected by Spasmodic Dysphonia Disorder, the muscles inside your vocal box (mainly the larynx and vocal cords) may receive some abnormal nerve signals that most of the time cause the vocal folds to spasm uncontrollably.

-The main symptom of spasmodic dysphonia is a forced movement of the muscles inside the vocal cords.
-This can cause a strained voice.
-Words you speak may be dragged out or broken while you talk.
+The main symptom of spasmodic dysphonia is a forced movement of the muscles inside the vocal box.
+This usually causes a very strained voice.
+The words you speak may be dragged out or broken while you talk.
 The symptoms may also include:

 • A hoarse voice

 • Difficult production of air when speaking

 • There is too much air behind your words (excessive breathy voice)

 A mild form of the related voice disorder (what is known as Muscle Tension Dysphonia), could also compromise your speech by making your words difficult to understand.
 Moreover, these symptoms may get worse when a person is fatigued and/or stressed, not to mention excessively speaking with improper voice application or singing with an improper vocal technique.